Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 --

+- An interface can contain public non-static concrete methods in the form of default methods (more on this soon).
+- An interface can contain public static concrete methods (more on this soon).
-- All methods are abstract public and abstract by default.
+- Any other methods must be public and abstract.
-- All properties are public, static and final by default.
+- All attributes are public, static and final.

 ---